addshore/dockerit/README.md

 Command to easily run things in docker containers, with simple parameters and automatic cleanup.

+You can read an introductory [blog post here](https://addshore.com/2021/02/dockerit-v0-0-5-easier-than-docker-run/).

 ## Installation

 Head to the [releases page](https://github.com/addshore/dockerit/releases) and download the latest version for your system, adding it to your PATH.